gregjhogan/redirect-http-to-https-site-extension/README.md

-# RedirectHttpToHttpsSiteExtension
+# HTTPS redirect site extension for Azure

-Azure Site Extension that redirects all HTTP traffic to HTTPS
+Once installed, all HTTP traffic is redirected to HTTPS

+(you may need to stop and start the web app to get it to pick up the applicaitonhost.config changes)